denisacostaq/resume/src/README.md

 Experience
 ----------

-**07/2021‐today**
+**06/2022‐today**
+:   *FLATEX=DEGIRO&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Sofia, Bulgaria*

+     **flatex DEGIRO** Bank Dutch Branch, trading under the name DEGIRO, is the Dutch branch of flatexDEGIRO Bank AG. flatexDEGIRO Bank AG is primarily supervised by the German Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin).
+In the Netherlands, flatex DEGIRO Bank Dutch Branch is subject to integrity supervision by DNB and conduct supervision by the AFM.

+    * Contract Type: Full Time
+    * Role: Sr. Software Developer.
+    * Main used technologies: C++, MySQL, Python, Microservices.

+**07/2021‐05/2022**
 :   *Financial Times&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;London, England*

-    The Financial Times is one of the world’s leading business news organisations, recognised internationally for its authority, integrity and accuracy.
+    **The Financial Times** is one of the world’s leading business news organisations, recognised internationally for its authority, integrity and accuracy.
 The FT has a record paying readership of one million, three-quarters of which are digital subscriptions.
 It is part of Nikkei Inc.,